Transcript: Apples & Breast Cancer

 Speaking of which, does an apple a day really keep people like me away?
-By which I mean, is there scientific evidence that just one apple a day has significant, measurable benefits.
-Remember, the recommended minimum number of daily fruit and vegetable servings is nine a day—minimum.
+By which I mean, is there scientific evidence that just one apple a day has significant, measurable benefits?
+Remember, the recommended minimum number of fruit and vegetable servings is nine a day—minimum.
 Is a single apple going to do anything?
 What do you think?
 An apple a day, fact or fiction?

 Fact.
 A major recent review found that compared to those eating less than an apple a day, those eating just one or more had less risk of oral cancer, less cancer of the larynx, less breast cancer, less colon cancer, less kidney cancer, and less ovarian cancer.

 How do apples do what they do?
-Those of you who have seen my stopping cancer DVD will recognize these stages of tumor formation.
-Carcinogens cause DNA mutations, and then then oxidation, inflammation, and hormones cause it to grow and finally metastasize.
+Those of you who have seen my Stopping Cancer DVD will recognize these stages of tumor formation.
+Carcinogens cause DNA mutations, and then oxidation, inflammation, and hormones cause it to grow, and finally metastasize.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.